YilunWuVanderbilt/CMS-Jet-Quenching-LSTM/src/TrackingEfficiencyPbPb/Readme.txt

 >>> trkEff = TrkEff2018PbPb("general", "", False, "./Table/")
 TrkEff2018PbPb class opening in general tracks mode!
 >>> correction = trkEff.getEfficiency(1.0, 1.0, 20)

+You can also run the "GetEfficiencyMap.py" to plot the PbPb efficiency map (eta, centrality) with different pt.